Enabling Confident Purchases on Amazon

 Improve Purchase Clarity

-Shifted Seller Context: Moves seller and shipping info above the price so users see key details instantly, reducing hesitation.
+Shifted Seller Context: Moves seller and shipping info above the price so users see key details immediately, reducing hesitation.

-Price Insights Section: Displays average and historical price trends, helping users evaluate product value and make confident decisions.
+Price Insights Section: Shows average and historical price trends to help users evaluate value and decide confidently.

 Impact

-The final prototype was tested across search, product, and seller touchpoints to understand how trust-focused improvements supported clearer decisions.
-Results demonstrated stronger confidence, reduced hesitation, and a more reliable shopping journey.
+The final prototype was tested across search, product, and seller touchpoints to assess how trust-focused improvements supported clearer decisions.
+Results showed increased confidence, reduced hesitation, and a more reliable shopping experience.

 12%